onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 ```

-For example, the Unicode 16 string 'TEST' is expressed as follows.
+For example, the UTF-16 character sequence "TEST" can be represented as follows.
 ```python
 print(_utf16("TEST"))